 Advocates of BPM point to the fact that 75% of workflow projects succeed while 75% of application development projects fail.

 It appears that defining a business system in terms of work item flow is easier, and more flexible than trying to develop the same functionality as bespoke software.

-This is not surprising, since the flow of work among people, systems, and machines is a natural way to envision, design, build, manage, and operate an information technology infrastructure.
-It is more akin to the way business people think than it is to software engineering.
+This isn’t surprising, since the flow of work among people, systems, and machines is a natural way to envision, design, build, manage, and operate an information technology infrastructure.
+It’s more akin to the way business people think than it is to software engineering.